 To help investigators and staff better understand data sharing processes and expectations, NIH has provided guidance on their website.
-However, the respondents indicated that NIH could provide clearer instructions and guidelines, standards, procedures for use of databases / repositories, flowcharts to show process, templates, and protocols including who to contact for technical / administrative questions.
-It is not clear how many of the participants were truly aware of these existing resources, have used them or access them frequently.
-Some researchers may have limited experience and knowledge of data sharing processes, and some staff may have limited experience and training to implement the policy and understand the data sharing processes.
-The quote below describes some facilitators and opportunities to enhance knowledge and skills around data sharing, especially among novice users.
+However, the respondents indicated that NIH could provide clearer instructions and guidelines, standards, procedures for use of databases / repositories, flowcharts to show process, templates, and protocols including who to contact for

-And I guess the other thing I would say that they've done is that there are YouTube selfhelp tools available, but they -- again an area for improvement is they tend to be most friendly to those who are high-volume users or very technically savvy with regard to the data submission process versus the occasional data submitter or the newbee to genomic analysis.
+And I guess the other thing I would say that they've done is that there are YouTube self-help tools available, but they -- again an area for improvement is they tend to be most friendly to those who are high-volume users or very technically savvy with regard to the data submission process versus the occasional data submitter or the newbee to genomic analysis.
 So targeting our resources and -- targeting our resources to more novice users as well as increasing personnel and updating systems to make them more intuitive are all things that we are -- that need to happen and that are now in active discussions.
 I would say that, you know, the increase in quality and efficiency of the DAC system has been essential to improving access.